 The primary differences between core earnings and the measure we use to calculate incentive compensation relate to (i) realized gains and losses (including impairments), (ii) non-capitalized transaction-related expenses and (iii) deferred taxes (other than those related to unrealized gains and losses).
 Each are excluded from core earnings and included in our incentive compensation measure (either immediately or through amortization).
 In addition, our incentive compensation measure does not include accretion on held-for-sale loans and the timing of recognition of income from consumer loans is different.
 Unlike core earnings, our incentive compensation measure is intended to reflect all realized results of operations.
-The Gain on Remeasurement of Consumer Loans Investment during the year ended December 31, 2016 was treated as an unrealized gain for the purposes of calculating incentive compensation and was therefore excluded from such calculation.
+The Gain on Remeasurement of Consumer Loans Investment was treated as an unrealized gain for the purposes of calculating incentive compensation and was therefore excluded from such calculation.